Make-School-Courses/FEW-1.1-Web-Foundations/05-CSS-Layout-with-Flex-Box/README.md

 - Identify the Flex Parent
 - Identify the Main Axis
-- Idenitfy the Cross Axis
+- Identify the Cross Axis
-  - There may be elements in a sub parent with a different Axis
+  - There may be child elements with a different Axis
 - Apply a base font to the Body Tag
   - Set Font Family
   - Set Font Size